vmware/container-service-extension/docs/CSE_ADMIN.md

 #          used to tie in various segments of the config file together.
 #       c.
 The field 'vc' represents the name with which the PKS vCenter
 #          is registered in vCD.
+#       d.
+The field 'cpi' needs to be retrieved by executing "bosh cpi-config"
+#          on Enterprise PKS set up.
 #   2. pks_accounts:
 #       a.
 Each entry in the list represents a PKS account that can be used
 #          talk to a certain PKS api server.